-Strategic advice to United Nations senior leadership and Member States to ensure that United Nations SSR support is aligned with the principles outlined in Security Council resolution 2151 (2014) and international best practices.
+Strategic advice to United Nations senior leadership and Member States to ensure that United Nations SSR support is aligned with the principles outlined in Security Council resolutions 2151 (2014) and 2553 (2020) as well as international best practices.

-Backstopping SSR field teams in support of Security Council SSR mandates in peace operations or in response to national requests for assistance.
+Backstopping SSR field teams in peace operations throughout the implementation of Security Council mandates on SSR or United Nations field presences in non-mission settings in response to national requests for assistance.

-United Nations policy and guidance development to design coherent system-wide guidance on SSR and defence sector reform, in coordination with the United Nations Inter-Agency SSR Task Force.
+United Nations policy and guidance development in coordination with the United Nations Inter-Agency SSR Task Force, to foster system-wide coherence and bolster the capacity of SSR practitioners to support nationally-led processes.

-Partnerships with African Union, European Union, World Bank, Organization for Security and Cooperation in Europe and sub-regional organizations ensuring harmonization of approaches and improved joint delivery of SSR assistance.
+Partnerships with the African Union, the European Union, the World Bank, the Organization for Security and Cooperation in Europe and sub-regional organizations to foster harmonization of approaches and improved joint delivery of SSR assistance.

-Policy dialogues with Member States including through support for the Group of Friends of SSR, co-chaired by Slovakia and South Africa, focused on strengthening the normative basis for United Nations SSR support and articulating lessons learned and best practices.
+Policy dialogues with Member States including through support for the Group of Friends of SSR, co-chaired by Slovakia and South Africa to deliberate on what collective actions need to be undertaken to shape and advance the United Nations SSR agenda.

 Coordination of United Nations assistance to SSR through the Inter-Agency SSR Task Force, established by the Secretary-General to promote an integrated, holistic and coherent United Nations approach to SSR.
 The Task Force is co-chaired by the Department of Peace Operations and UNDP and brings together 14 United Nations entities.